SAROSH JAFRI

 RETAIL ACCESS

-Expand retail access so families don't have to travel long distances for basic needs and everyday shopping.
+Expand retail access so families don't have to travel long distances for basic needs

 04